royratcliffe/UICukes101/README.md

 Cucumber wired up!
 It does not do anything, yet.
 Cucumber merely parses the feature and displays it.
 Our project is ready for some scenarios.

+### All Load

+One final step: navigate to your test target's Build Settings and look for Other Linker Flags.
+Add `-all_load` to the flags, i.e. `OTHER_LDFLAGS = "-all_load"`.
+Objective-C does not automatically load Objective-C categories when linking against static libraries.
+This flag fixes that issue in advance.